 His initiatives on active citizenship and positive communication have inspired lots of organizations and policy-makers.
 He supports the international movement for Happiness and Quality of Life and is ambassador of different organizations in East and West (including Richard Layard’s Action for Happiness at the London School of Economics and the idea of Gross National Happiness of the government of Bhutan).
 He inspired the Belgian government to include indicators of well-being in the Annual Survey of the National Bank.

 He is a successful motivational speaker and advisor of governments, managers, universities, social workers, teachers, organizations etc. all over the world.
 He is giving workshops and lectures for small groups and broad audiences on Happiness and Quality of Life.
 He has organized different international conferences with the contribution of experts in the field of positive psychology, including Lord Richard Layard (UK), Dr. Robert Biswas-Diener (USA), Prof. Mihaly Csikszentmihalyi (USA) and Prof. Samuel Ho (China).
-Leo Bormans has been invited from Malta and Canada to Mexico and Bangkok, from Slovenia, Dubai and Beirut to Moscow and Scandinavia, and is an appreciated keynote speaker at international conferences (including the World Conference Appreciative Inquiry and the European Congress of Positive Psychology).
+Leo Bormans has been invited from Malta and Canada to Mexico and Bangkok, from Slovenia, Dubai and Beirut to Moscow and Scandinavia, and is an appreciated keynote speaker at international conferences (including the World Conference Appreciative Inquiry and the European Congress of Positive Psychology and the World Conference of ISQOLS International Society of Quality of Life Studies).

 He pays special attention to happiness and well-being of all humans, not only “the happy few”.
 That’s why he is involved in specialized workshops for specific groups (prisoners, refugees, drug addicts, students, teacher training, young people in problems, older people, mental health etc.).
 He organizes happiness interventions on broad scales (e.g. in cooperation with health care organizations and managers).
 Together with the University of Louvain he carried out a huge research on the impact of positive interventions in a sample of 10.000 Belgians.